Hardware Setup

 Here you can:

-• Disable device connection to terminal – this setting applies only to new devices.
+• Prohibit device connection to the terminal – this setting applies only to new devices.
 You can activate this option after connecting all necessary tablets to prevent unauthorized connections.

-• View the list of Connected devices – displays a list of all connected tablets.
+• View the list of Connected Devices – a list of all connected tablets is displayed.
 The displayed information includes the device name and the last connection time to the terminal.
-To disconnect a tablet, click Forget device.
+To disconnect the tablet and reset its pairing, click Forget Device.